Chronic Fatigue Syndrome (CFS)

 Chronic fatigue syndrome (CFS) is a complex disorder characterized by extreme fatigue that can’t be explained by any known medical condition.
 The fatigue often worsens with physical or mental activity and doesn’t improve with rest.
 Many people with CFS have significantly reduced functional capacity and are unable to perform many daily tasks.
 It affects women more frequently than men.
 There are many similarities in symptoms shared between people with fibromyalgia, multiple chemical sensitivity and CFS.

-Functional Medicine Management of CFS
+Functional medicine management of CFS

 A comprehensive approach to the management of complex conditions such as CFS must take into consideration many aspects of health, including gut barrier integrity and imbalances of gut flora, liver detoxification capacity and toxic burden, hormone imbalances, immune imbalances, nutrient status and most importantly, mitochondrial energy production capacity, which recent research indicates may be an important part of the development of CFS.
 More specifically, Functional Medicine approaches CFS by supporting normal physiology of the organ systems which become imbalanced in this condition and may contribute to the development and progression of this condition.